hkotek/hkotek.com/_posts/2026-05-05-protext-misgendering.md

   - gender
 ---

-If you ask an AI assistant to rewrite a text in a more formal tone, or summarize a paragraph, or make something sound funnier, you probably expect that the facts will stay the same facts.[^1] The people in the text will stay the same people.
-And if someone is referred to with whatever pronouns, those pronouns will be there in the output, too.
+If you ask an AI assistant to rewrite a text in a more work-appropriate tone, or summarize a paragraph, or make something sound funnier, you probably expect that the facts will stay the same facts.[^1] The people in the text will stay the same people.
+And if someone is referred to with whatever pronouns, those pronouns will be retained in the output, too.

 That assumption turns out to be wrong, and measuring exactly how wrong it is --- and in what circumstances --- is what motivated our new paper, [**ProText: A benchmark dataset for measuring (mis)gendering in long-form texts**](https://arxiv.org/abs/2603.27838), co-authored with [Margit Bowler](https://www.linkedin.com/in/margit-bowler-54102a204/), [Patrick Sonnenberg](https://www.linkedin.com/in/patrick-sonnenberg/), and [Yu'an Yang](https://www.linkedin.com/in/yu-an-yang-linguistics/).

 ## The problem

-There's a lot of research on gender bias in language models.[^2] Most of it, though, was designed for an earlier generation of AI systems---ones that predict the next word or classify a sentence, rather than generating new text.
-The classic benchmarks (WinoBias, WinoGender, and others) test whether a model correctly resolves a pronoun in sentences like "The doctor told the nurse she was late."[^3] That's a useful thing to measure, and as it turns out, it's still difficult for models and hence informative for model owners, but it's not what most people actually do with AI assistants today.
+There's a lot of research on gender bias in language models.[^2] Most of it, though, was designed for an earlier generation of AI systems---when text generation was a whole lot less fluent than it is in LLMs of the past 3 or so years.
+The classic benchmarks (WinoBias, WinoGender, and others) test whether a model can correctly resolve pronouns in sentences like "The physician hired the secretary because she was overwhelmed with patients."[^3] That's a useful thing to measure, and as it turns out, it's still difficult for models and hence informative for model owners, but it's not what most people actually do with AI assistants today.

-What people more commonly do is ask models to *transform* text: rewrite this more casually, summarize this email, make this sound more professional.
+What people more commonly do is ask models to *transform* text: rewrite this more casually, summarize this email, make this sound better.
 And in the process of transforming text, a model has to make a lot of choices.
 Does it keep the pronouns from the original?
 Does it add pronouns where there were none?
 Does it respect a *they/them* pronoun, or quietly swap it for *he* or *she*?

 Most existing benchmarks also only look at *he* and *she*.
-We wanted to explicitly include *they/them* pronouns and cases where *no pronouns* are used at all, because those are exactly the cases where we'd expect models to struggle most.
+We wanted to explicitly include *gender-neutral* pronouns and cases where *no pronouns* are used at all, because those are exactly the cases where we'd expect models to struggle most.

 ## What we built

 ProText is a dataset of 640 English texts, all written by humans, designed to probe these questions.
-Each text was constructed along three dimensions: the **theme** (how the main protagonist is referred to — by *name*, *occupation*, *title*, or *kinship term*), the **theme category** (whether that noun is *stereotypically male*, *female*, or *gender-neutral*), and the **pronoun category** (*he/him*, *she/her*, *they/them*, or *no pronouns* at all).
+Each text was constructed along three dimensions: the **Theme** (how the main protagonist is referred to — by *name*, *occupation*, *title*, or *kinship term*), the **Theme Category** (whether that noun is *stereotypically male*, *female*, or *gender-neutral*), and the **Pronoun Category** (*he/him*, *she/her*, *they/them*, or *no pronouns* at all).

   <div style="margin: 1.5em 0; font-size: 0.9em;">